-Stock futures trade lower to end the week
+Stock futures trade lower as 10-year yield rises

 Investors will examine the latest numbers on producer prices and consumer sentiment

-U.S. equity futures traded lower ahead of Friday's Wall Street session.
+U.S. equity futures traded lower ahead of Friday's Wall Street session, as the yield on the U.S. 10-year Treasury rose.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE